 - Sjögren’s syndrome: Most patients with this condition have a positive ANA test result.
 While this finding supports the diagnosis, a negative result does not rule it out.
-The doctor may want to test for two subsets of ANA: Anti-SS-A (Ro) and Anti-SS-B (La).
-The frequency of autoantibodies to SSA in patients with Sjögren’s is 95% or greater.
+The doctor will want to test for two subsets of ANA: Anti-SS-A (Ro) and Anti-SS-B (La).
+The frequency of autoantibodies to SSA in patients with Sjögren’s is 100%.

 - Scleroderma: About 60% to 90% of patients with scleroderma have a positive ANA finding.
 In patients who may have this condition, ANA subset tests can help distinguished two forms of the disease - limited versus diffuse.
 The diffuse form is more severe.
 Limited disease is most closely associated with a pattern of ANA immunofluorescent staining called the anticentromere pattern (and the anticentromere test), while the diffuse form is associated with autoantibodies to the anti–Scl-70 as well as other antibodies.

 - A positive result on the ANA also may show up in patients with Raynaud’s disease, rheumatoid arthritis, dermatomyositis, mixed connective tissue disease and other autoimmune conditions.

 A doctor must rely on test results, clinical symptoms and the patient’s history for diagnosis.
 Because symptoms may come and go, it may take months or years to show a pattern that might suggest SLE or any of the other autoimmune diseases.